-Elon Musk, Tesla’s hard-working CEO, recently sent an email to his employees at 1:20 AM.
+Elon Musk, Tesla’s hard-working CEO, sent an email last year, to his employees at 1:20 AM.

 Many internet portals discussed this gesture and questioned how suitable and appropriate it was.